unisonweb/oldblog/_posts/2016-01-25-pcbt-merges.markdown

 Something to be worked out still---there is almost definitely a way to leverage this structure to do the merge operation using more "block copies", rather than having to literally examine every bit of every element on each level of partitioning.
 Especially in the common case where the PCBTs are "well-aligned" and corresponding nodes examine the same positions in the bit vectors.

 Also not worked out yet---we need a file format for this structure that can be built up incrementally but has good locality.
+This is not trivial.

 ### Merge schedules